DYXL-FM: 2002–present: iFM

-In 2019, iFM added news and talk to its format and began simulcasting DYHP's morning program Straight To The Point, competing with its rival Barangay RT.
+In 2019, iFM added news and talk to its format with the addition of simulcasting DYHP's morning program Straight To The Point.

 In 2021, the station launched its first-ever radio drama anthology What's D Style, which first aired on other RMN stations in Visayas and Mindanao.

 Amid the Typhoon Rai (Odette) on the evening of December 16, 2021, iFM simulcasted several programs from its sister station DYHP to provide news updates on the typhoon's impact in Cebu, Bohol and Leyte, and a day later, the station scaled down its programming with limited broadcast hours.
 On January 11, 2022, after the power was restored in the building, iFM formally returned to its regular programming.

-In mid-2022, the station began carrying iFM Music and News for its news and talk programming.
-In addition, it began simulcasted RMN News Nationwide (later retitled RMN Network News) newscast from DZXL 558 Manila during mornings, along with other iFM stations as well as RMN-owned and/or affiliated stations.
+From mid-2022 to 2023, the station carried the iFM Music and News branding.
+In addition, it began simulcasted RMN News Nationwide (later retitled RMN Network News) newscast from DZXL 558 Manila during mornings.
 In July that year, it launched its Sunday programs Gasa sa iFM, a public service program which listeners who asking to helped on-air, and Iwag sa iFM, an afternoon program which sharing their inspiring stories about love life.

-On July 25, 2022, the station's transmitter facilities moved from Brgy.
-Kalunasan to its new location in Sitio Seaside Asinan, Brgy.
+On July 25, 2022, the station's transmitter facilities were transferred from Brgy.
+Kalunasan to Sitio Seaside Asinan, Brgy.
 Basak San Nicolas.
-It had its blessing and inauguration of its transmitter on September 13, coinciding with DYHP's 59th Anniversary.
+It was inaugurated on September 13, coinciding with DYHP's 59th Anniversary.

-On August 8, 2022, iFM began its own local drama program called Dear iFM.
-This marked the return of the said love-advice program on this station after 7 years.
+On August 8, 2022, iFM revived Dear iFM after 7 years.

 In June 2023, iFM adopted its new tagline Mapugngan Pa Ni?.

+On March 11, 2026, due to the impact of the increase in oil prices which has affected the operational costs, the station (along with iFM stations in Manila and Davao) reduced its daily operations from round-the-clock to 21 hours, signing off at 12:00 midnight.